The NANOGrav 12.5-year Data Set: Search For An Isotropic Stochastic Gravitational-Wave Background: Software

 \section{Software}

 We used the software packages \texttt{enterprise} \citep{enterprise} and \texttt{enterprise\_extensions} \citep{enterprise_ext} to perform the Bayesian and frequentist searches.
 These packages implement the signal models, likelihood, and priors.
+Our Bayesian priors for all parameters are described in \autoref{tab:priors}.
 We used the software package \texttt{PTMCMCSampler} \citep{ptmcmc} to perform the MCMC for the Bayesian searches.
 We primarily used adaptive Metropolis and differential evolution jump proposals.
 For some analyses, we used draws from empirical distributions to sample the pulsars' red noise parameters, with the empirical distributions constructed from posteriors obtained from previous Bayesian analyses.
 These draws significantly decreased the number of samples needed for the pulsars' red noise parameters to burn in.
 This technique was first used to analyze the $11$-year data set for GWs from individual SMBHBs, and a detailed description can be found in Appendix B of \citet{aab+19}.